DigiNode-Tools/diginode-tools/README.md

 ### What are DigiNode Tools?
 DigiNode Tools are a suite of Linux bash scripts that make it really easy to setup, monitor and manage a DigiNode on a Raspberry Pi 4 or Ubuntu/Debian system.
 - **DigiNode Setup** - Helps you to install, upgrade, backup and restore your DigiByte and/or DigAsset Node.
-- **DigiNode Status Monitor** - Provides a live dashboard to quickly check the status of your DigiNode.
+- **DigiNode Dashboard** - Provides a live dashboard to quickly check the status of your DigiNode.

 ### What do I need to run a DigiNode?